 This course will introduce the use of informatics in nursing and financial management as it relates to nursing practice.
-Nursing informatics encompasses computerized technology, information systems, and nursing science to support the exchange of information needed in healthcare.
+Nursing informatics encompasses computerized technology, information 2023-2024 Catalog 192 www.mchs.edu systems, and nursing science to support the exchange of information needed in healthcare.
 Basic financial management concepts will be applied to nursing practice.
 PREREQUISITES: NSG 404 (NSG 404 may be taken with NSG 416).
 Mode of delivery: web-based.
 3 lecture hours.